 In compliance with U.S. Department of Education (USDOE) rules, an institution offering distance education must provide enrolled and prospective students with contact information for filing complaints with its accrediting agency and with the appropriate state agency for handling complaints in the student's state.
-To this end, the Office of Online Teaching & Learning would like to provide you with information on filing complaints with Midlands Technical College, our accrediting agency, and with the appropriate state agencies.
+To this end, Midlands Technical College would like to provide you with information on filing complaints with Midlands Technical College, our accrediting agency, and with the appropriate state agencies.

 Midlands Technical College Complaint Process

 Midlands Technical College seeks to maintain the highest standards of integrity and fairness in its relationships with students.
 A student who believes that specific actions, practices, or decisions on academic or non-academic matters have been made or carried out in an arbitrary, discriminatory, inequitable, or inconsistent manner can initiate a complaint.
 Students have access to procedures for resolving complaints, as noted in MTC Procedure 5.1.1 - Student Grievance.
 Information about the various types of complaints, along with the steps and form for filing a grievance, can be found in the MTC Student Handbook.